waltont8/AdventOfCode2024/README.md

 Day 8 code is  [here](AoC/src/day08.cpp)

 ## --- Day 9: Disk Fragmenter ---
 Another easy one today.
-Rather than try to do anything fast with lists of tuples in haskell I used C (despite the file extension) and just inflated the disk image with and then actually defragged it.
-If I still had spare time in my life, this would really benefit from a dos style degrag visualization.
+Rather than try to do anything fast with lists of tuples in haskell I used C (despite the file extension) and just inflated the disk image and then actually defragged it.
+If I still had spare time in my life, this would really benefit from a dos style defrag visualization.

 Day 9 code is  [here](AoC/src/day09.cpp)